hoho0001/mad9135/docs/modules/week4/README.md

 ## Introduction to JSX

+- JSX is an XML like syntax used by React to extend JS.
 - The `render()` method must return ONE root element
 - Wrap what you are returning in parentheses.
 - Writing comments in JSX